UniversalDependencies/docs/_u-overview/syntax.md

 ### Coordinated Function Words

 Head coordination is a syntactic process that can apply to almost any word category, including function words like conjunctions and prepositions.
+In such cases, the standard analysis of coordination is used and function words have dependents.

 <div id="s4a" class="sd-parse">
 She drove to and from work .